thosgood/this-weeks-finds/markdown/201-250/week203.md

                     G2   = 2.618033988749894848204586834365...

-(At this point I usually tell my undergraduates that the pattern continues like this, with G^3^ = 3.618\... and so on - just to see if they\'ll believe anything I say.)
+(At this point I usually tell my undergraduates that the pattern continues like this, with G^3 = 3.618... and so on - just to see if they'll believe anything I say.)

 These days, the number G is called the Golden Number, the Golden Ratio, or the Golden Section.
-It\'s often denoted by the Greek letter Φ, after the Greek sculptor Phidias.
+It's often denoted by the Greek letter Φ, after the Greek sculptor Phidias.
 Phidias helped design the Parthenon - and supposedly packed it full of golden rectangles, to make it as beautiful as possible.

 The golden number is a great favorite among amateur mathematicians, because it has a flashy sort of charm.
-You can find it all over the place if you look hard enough - and if you look too hard, you\'ll find it even in places where it\'s not.
-It\'s the ratio of the diagonal to the side of a regular pentagon!
-If you like the number 5, you\'ll be glad to know that
+You can find it all over the place if you look hard enough - and if you look too hard, you'll find it even in places where it's not.
+It's the ratio of the diagonal to the side of a regular pentagon!
+If you like the number 5, you'll be glad to know that

                 5 + sqrt(5)
       G = sqrt[-------------]
                 5 - sqrt(5)

-If you don\'t, maybe you\'d prefer this:
+If you don't, maybe you'd prefer this:

       G = exp(arcsinh(1/2))